NameTakenBonk/SuphisDataStoreModule/README.md

 # To do

-Add the ability to remove data
+Add compression ability
-Add reconcile function
-Add copy function
-Add compression option
+Add modes (Automatic/Manual/Proxy)